citco/docs/_posts/1-1-1-tickets-workflow.md

 [Back](#tickets-workflow-in-cit-projects)

 ## <a name='12-what-should-i-do-when-something-is-not-going-to-be-fixed'></a>12.
-What should i do when something is not going to be fixed?
+What should I do when something is not going to be fixed?

 Under some circumstances there is no possibility of fixing the issue or there is a good reason to ignore it.
 As such, you should change the ticket **"Status" to "Will not fix"** also change the **"Responsible" to your user id** and **assign the ticket to whoever has the responsibility to supervise you**.